 Greenfield is a medium-sized city located in the state of Massachusetts.
 With a population of 17,450 people and five constituent neighborhoods, Greenfield is the 109th largest community in Massachusetts.
-Much of the housing stock in Greenfield was built prior to World War II, making it one of the older and more historic cities in the country.
+Greenfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Greenfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Greenfield are a mix of both white- and blue-collar jobs.
-Overall, Greenfield is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Greenfield who work in office and administrative support (13.43%), sales jobs (9.10%), and management occupations (9.01%).
+Overall, Greenfield is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Greenfield who work in office and administrative support (12.24%), management occupations (10.74%), and sales jobs (7.61%).

 The people who call Greenfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Greenfield residents report their race to be White, followed by Asian.
+The greatest number of Greenfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Greenfield include English, French , Polish, and German.

 The most common language spoken in Greenfield is English.
 Other important languages spoken here include Spanish and Other Indo-European.